 - small bonus for each result outside of your 10 best (within the 26 specified races)

 - all members start with the same points, race points are deducted from this total, lowest points at the end of the year wins

-Details of the 26 races for 2017, including; date, location and difficulty are as follows (click to enlarge).
-Leader board accurate as @ 21st Oct:
+Details of the 26 races in the 2018 calendar, including; date, location and difficulty are as follows (click to enlarge).

-Note that points reduce very quickly during your first 10 races and then stay relatively static.
-So if you haven’t yet raced much, you can still catch up very quickly!
-Do as many races as you can and remember…“Points Means Prizes!”
+Note that points totals move very quickly during your first 10 races and then stay comparatively static.
+So if you have done less than 10, you can still catch the leaders very quickly!
+Do as many races as you can and remember…“Points mean prizes!”

 How does the championship scoring work?

 The aim is for runners to reduce their overall points total for the year.
 Points start at 2500 and runners are rewarded with points each time they run, which is subtracted from their overall total.
 A set of 26 core races has been designated, of which the 10 best results will count, with any lesser result (within the 26), affording a 15pt bonus, per race.
 The system is designed to encourage participants to run as well as they can, not just as often as possible.
 Whilst it favours performance it does still reward those who run on the fells regularly and throughout the year.

 How are points for each run calculated?